tmaklin/unmulti/README.md

-# unmulti - split a multifasta file into many fasta files
+# unmulti - extract individual sequeunces from a fasta file
-Note: work-in-progress!
+unmulti is a tool for splitting fasta files containing several sequences into many files containing just one sequence, or for extracting a list of sequences from the same file.
+The tool supports input compression in .gz, .bz2, or .xz formats, and output compression in .gz format.

 ## Installation
 ### Compiling from source